 FR Description Met?

 Stability and Freeboard:

 The watercraft shall have sufficient stability and freeboard considering its design

-ა ა category in accordance with Section 1 and the manufacturer's maximum <
+ည လ category in accordance with Section 1 and the manufacturer's maximum <

-۷.۲ recommended load in accordance with point 3.6.
+recommended load in accordance with point 3.6.
 See ISO 12217 and/or -

 ISO6185 for inflatable craft.

-Comments: Conforms to EN ISO 12217-3:2015
+Comments: Conforms to ISO 6185-3:2014

 Buoyancy and Flotation:

 All craft shall be constructed so as to provide adequate buoyancy with the

 maximum load and crew aboard.

 3.3 All habitable multihull recreational craft susceptible of inversion shall stay afloat ~

+when inverted, and watercraft < 6m which are susceptible to swamping shall be

+fitted with sufficient flotation when swamped

+Comments: Conforms to ISO 6185-3:2014

-Conclusion and recommendations
+Conclusi Conclusion and recommendations